SHasan96/diffusion-project/README.md

 the block before.
 Even a slightly different choice yields a different result.

 For instance, if Msize = 10, then px = 4 (assuming the indexing starts at 0) and py starts at 2.
 Here px is the x-coordinate of the partition and py is its y-coordinate.
-The partition obviously covers the whole z-axis at these values of px and py.
+The partition obviously covers the whole z-axis at these values of px and py. <br>
 Sample calculation: (assuming array indexing starts at 0) <br> Msize = 10 <br>
    px = ceiling(10 * 0.5) - 1 = 5 - 1 = 4